 I want to emphasize that as far as first drafts are concerned you shouldn’t focus on this weakness!
 As long as you’re aware of your issues and are prepared to perform or pay for a good, solid edit, you’ll be fine.
 The last thing you want to start doing is thinking to yourself, “Shit.
 Didn’t I just use that word a second ago?” when you’re simply trying to get words on the page.
 It’s better to be writing than worrying.

 That said, I’m always prepared for an editing long-haul.
 Editing is probably my favourite part of writing since it means I have officially created my piece.
 No longer am I looking at a void of nothing that must be created.
 There is a tangible thing before me.
 I’m devoted to it, no matter how long it may take me to polish away the rough edges of my work.
 But I know a lot of people don’t have the same tender feelings for editing.

 It’s give and take.
-Knowing your writer weaknesses and planning ahead for them or fixing them in the end depends on the kind of artist you are.
-I do a bit of both but I definitely rely more on the fixing later since editing as I go generally stifles me.
+Knowing your writer weaknesses and planning ahead for them, or fixing them in the end, depends on the kind of artist you are.
+I do a bit of both but I rely more on fixing later since editing as I go generally stifles me.
 What about you?